Opiskelijan opas

 All of Humak's Bachelor's degree studies include language studies in Finnish, English, and Swedish.
 If you wish, you can include either Humak's optional language studies – including sign language studies – or language studies completed at other universities in your personal study plan.
 On this page you will also find information on the language of education and the exemption from language studies.

-The professional language studies of a Community Educator specializing in Adventure Education consist of a total of 15 credits.
+The professional language studies of a Community Educator specializing in Adventure Education, starting their studies in autumn 2023 or later, consist of a total of 10 credits.

-For students who are non-native English speakers, the language studies consist of basic Finnish and professional English:
+For students who are non-native Finnish speakers, the language studies consist of basic studies in Finnish language:

-For native Finnish speakers, language studies include professional Swedish, English, and Finnish language and communication studies:
+For native Finnish speakers, language studies include professional Swedish, Finnish communication studies:

 Find out more about assessment practices in language studies in the Assessment Handbook, which you can find on the Evaluation page.